 Checking Account

-by writing checks or using an ATM or debit card.
+Money kept in a bank for safekeeping.
+Money can be easily withdrawn by writing checks or using an ATM or debit card.

 Collateral or Security